SAP license management is:

 - Document Results: Document the findings of your internal audit and any corrective actions taken.
 If you identified and cleaned up 50 dormant users, make a note of it.
 This documentation can be useful evidence of good governance if questions arise during a real SAP audit.

-- Address Gaps Proactively: If the internal check shows youโre exceeding some license limits, you have time to address it โ whether by purchasing additional licenses, archiving data to reduce engine usage, or reassigning users to different license types.
+- Address Gaps Proactively: If the internal check reveals that youโre exceeding some license limits, you have time to address the issue โ whether by purchasing additional licenses, archiving data to reduce engine usage, or reassigning users to different license types.
 Itโs far better to resolve a shortfall proactively than during a high-pressure official audit negotiation.

 Managing Indirect/Digital Access Usage